erajasekar/cs-workshop/PITCHME.md

 @title[Binary Storage]

-So all the videos, music and textual information you see in computers are store as just 0’s and 1’s in hardware.
+So all the videos, music and textual information you see in computers are stored as just 0’s and 1’s in hardware.

 +++